CLEDeveloppers/kudos_backend/README.md

-# KUDOS---Back-End
+# KUDOS - Backend
-Back-end code of the platform KUDOS
+This repository will be for the backend of Kudos.